908th EARS supports BTF mission in CENTCOM AOR

-U.S. Air Force Staff Sgt.
-Christina Price, 908th Expeditionary Air Refueling Squadron boom operator, provides fuel to a U.S. Air Force B-52 Stratofortress assigned to the 5th Bomb Wing during a Bomber Task Force (BTF) mission over the U.S. Central Command area of responsibility, Jan.
+A U.S. Air Force B-52 Stratofortress assigned to the 5th Bomb Wing receives fuel from a KC-10 Extender assigned to the 908th Expeditionary Air Refueling Squadron during a Bomber Task Force (BTF) mission over the U.S. Central Command area of responsibility Jan.
 17, 2021.
-BTF missions help aircrews gain familiarity with the region's airspace and allow them to integrate with U.S. and partner air assets, increasing the combined force's overall readiness.
+The B-52 is a long-range bomber with a range of approximately 8,800 miles, enabling rapid support of BTF missions or deployments and reinforcing global security and stability.
 (U.S. Air Force photo by Senior Airman Aaron Larue Guerrisky)

 |Date Taken: